vsylenko/temporal-versioning-java-code/exercises/worker-versioning/README.md

    client.updateWorkerBuildIdCompatability(Constants.TASK_QUEUE_NAME,
         BuildIdOperation.newIdInNewDefaultSet("v2"));
    ```
-1. Run a new version of your worker by running `mvn exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"`
+1. Run a new version of your worker by running `mvn clean compile exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"`
    in a new terminal window.
    1. If you're in the GitPod environment you can run the shortcut command `ex2w`
    1. **Note**: You do not need to terminate your old worker.
 If you execute